holepunchto/hypercore/README.md

 * Realtime.
 Get the latest updates to the log fast and securely.
 * Performant.
 Uses a simple flat file structure to maximize I/O performance.
 * Secure.
 Uses signed merkle trees to verify log integrity in real time.
+* Browser support.
+Simply pick a storage provider (like [random-access-memory](https://github.com/mafintosh/random-access-memory)) that works in the browser

 ## Usage